boltzkreig/Game-of-Life/readme.md

 2. Requires C++20
 3. The world size is defined by ternimal-window size.
 100x300 is hard-coded, in case of larger screens repeation of cell occures.
 Increase as per requirement.
 4. Use Ctrl-C to Exit; Ctrl-S/Ctrl-Q to Pause/Unpause

+**ADDITIONAL**

+	Other Codes included that allows for :-
+	- General 1D Automata which takes argument of Wolfram Rule Notation
+	- Rule-110 automata
+	- Greenberg-Hastings Automata (2D)